 13.2.3 Recurrent selection for specific combining ability

 Recurrent Selection for Specific Combining Ability (SCA) is a sophisticated plant breeding strategy designed to enhance the performance of a population by focusing on the specific interactions between parental combinations (Smith et al., 2007).
 This method aims to identify and exploit the non-additive genetic effects that contribute to the expression of desirable traits in hybrids (Hill et al., 2008).
-In this comprehensive exploration, we will delve into the principles, applications, and advantages of Recurrent Selection for Specific Combining Ability, supported by relevant references (Chen et al., 2019).
+In this comprehensive exploration, we will delve into the principles, applications, and advantages of Recurrent Selection for Specific Combining Ability, supported by relevant references.

 Principles of Recurrent Selection for Specific Combining Ability

 Specific Combining Ability refers to the interaction between alleles from different parents, contributing to the performance of their hybrid progeny (Smith et al., 2018).
 Recurrent Selection for SCA involves the systematic evaluation and selection of parents based on their specific combining abilities.
 Unlike General Combining Ability, which focuses on additive genetic effects, SCA targets the unique and non-additive genetic interactions that are crucial for the development of high-performing hybrids (Hill et al., 2008).